BrentGrammer/PROGNOTES/Docker/Commands.md

   - **docker-sompose run will build the container if it does not exist (unlike docker run command which requires a docker build first)**
   - Runs a single service part of a docker-compose.yaml file and passes in a command (optional)
   - Removes containers after they shut down automatically --rm

+we can use build and image together, docker compose will name the new image with the value of image option. but there's a side effect --> it always trying to "pull" the image first(which doesn't exists because it's a custom name), then print error